 Should a producer purchase his/her own hard-drive, an appointment with ACTONTV Staff must be made for usage instruction prior to first use.

-5. Copies

-ACTONTV provides DVD stock for the production of programming for ACTONTV for a minimal fee.
-A DVD copy of the final program is available to all producers free of charge upon completion of the project.
-ACTONTV will provide one DVD to the producer for this purpose.
-Otherwise, when possible, staff will make a copy on an ACTONTV DVD for a $15 donation to the Corporation.

 VI.
 Programming

 Community Bulletin Board

 The Community Bulletin Board (CBB) is a service maintained by ACTONTV for publicizing noncommercial, non-partisan notices, activities, and events of interest and / or benefit to residents of Acton.
 The Community Bulletin Board Request form is available on our website, www.actontv.org.
 It is helpful to submit material for CCB at least 2 weeks in advance of the event or activity.